SahanNimeshWeerakoon/hotel/readme.md

 ## How to initialize
 Do the followings in order
- - [Clone the project folder to the local server]
+ - Clone the project folder to the local server
- - [Navigate from CMD or terminal to the directory]
+ - Navigate from CMD or terminal to the directory
- - [Do "composer install"]
+ - Do "composer install"
- - [Do "npm install"]
+ - Do "npm install"
+ - run "php artisan serve" (if you do this below options are no needed and directly go to http://localhost:8000)
- - [Create a local domain for the public folder in the project folder]
+ - Create a local domain for the public folder in the project folder
- - [After starting the localserver type the custom local domain you created above]
+ - After starting the localserver type the custom local domain you created above

 ## About Laravel